 1. Consider all Stakeholders

 This is true from the earliest planning stages, right on through to implementation.
 Many different people work at a company, filling many different roles.
 An effective communications strategy needs to involve all of them.
 This can mean personalizing content with designated social media channels, offering extensive mobile support for employees without professional email addresses or regular desk time, and amplifying the voices of entry-level and temporary employees to create an environment of inclusion.
+A Towers Watson study states that companies with highly effective communication practices and tools bring 47% higher total returns to shareholders compared to organizations with overall bad communication.
 There should be no such thing as a “disconnected” worker at a company with an effective internal communications strategy in place.
 Everyone should be in on the action.

 2. Empower Managers

 It’s necessary to include all levels in formulating a communications plan.
 But ensuring that managers and other top-level staff are leaders in internal communications is crucial.
+Leaders need to lead by example.
+This includes encouraging managers to actively provide necessary information, but it also means giving them the autonomy and budget to inform and engage their own employees as they see fit.
 This includes encouraging managers to actively provide necessary information, but it also means giving them the autonomy and budget to inform and engage their own employees as they see fit.
 After all, who knows better what will keep employees engaged and absorbed than those who work closely with them on a daily basis?

 3. Celebrate Internal Influencers